renpy/renpy/sphinx/source/displaying_images.rst

 ``zorder``
     Takes an integer.
 The integer specifies the relative ordering of images within a layer, with larger numbers being closer to the user.
-This isn't generally used in Ren'Py code, but can be useful when porting code from other engines.
+This isn't generally used by Ren'Py games, but can be useful when porting visual novels from other engines.

 Assuming we have the following images defined::